intrig-unicamp/cg-classifier/README.md

-# Decision tree implementation in programmable data plane to classfiy clould gaming and other applications traffic
+# Decision tree in programmable data plane to classify various applications traffic

-A decision tree (DT) is a supervised learning algorithm used for classfication and regression.
-Nowadays, because of mostly encrypted traffic flowing in dataplane, it might be difficult to classfy them using packet header information.
-Learning the traffic behaviour can allow us to accurately classify specfic flows among others.
+A decision tree (DT) is a supervised learning algorithm used for classification and regression.
+Nowadays, because of mostly encrypted traffic flowing in dataplane, it might be difficult to classify them using packet header information.
+Learning the traffic behavior can allow us to accurately classify specific flows among others.
 This project implements the decision tree algorithm in P4 and runs on the Tofino switch hardware.
-There are many applications which can be classfied, however, here we focus mainly on the cloud gaming (CG) traffic to classfiy among other non-cg flows.
+There are many applications which can be classified, However, here we focus mainly on the cloud gaming (CG) traffic to classify among other non-cg flows.

 ## Repository structure